puffsun/puffsun.github.io_retire/source/_posts/2014-01-25-threading-with-monitor-in-ruby.markdown

 ```
 The deadlock is gone since the synchronize method can handle nested locks, you don't have to worry about having a deadlock, unlike the Mutex version.
 If you know Java, you can see the synchronize method is similar to the synchronized keyword in Java.

-The moral is that we should consider MonitorMixin library for every cases that need synchronize, even the simplest one.
+The moral is that we should consider MonitorMixin library for every case that need synchronize, even the simplest one.